 Jesus' healing the paralytic was to help the Pharisees open their spiritual eyes to see that the promised Messiah had come.
 Jesus' healing the paralytic was to demonstrate his authority to forgive men's sins.
 In history, many pious people have acknowledged that sin is the root problem of mankind.
 Nevertheless, they have been utterly helpless, not knowing how to invent the medicine for sinners.
 The people of Israel killed innumerable innocent animals to obtain the forgiveness of sin.
 But these were only ritualistic ceremonies.
 These days many people are tormented by the power of sins.
 They try to find a way to numb themselves by chemicals or CHO (alcohol) to reduce their torments of sin.
 But there is no medicine for their sinsick souls.
 Human beings need the one who has authority to forgive sins.
 Jesus invites us to come to him for the forgiveness of sins.
 Look at verse 26.
 "Everyone was amazed and gave praise to God.
-They were filled with awe and said, "We have seen remarkable things today."
+They were filled with awe and said, 'We have seen remarkable things today."
 Why were they filled with awe?
 It was because they saw with their own eyes that the paralytic was healed and was jumping around, praising God.
-But more than that, it was because they had seen Jesus who has the authority to forgive men's sins.
+But the real reason was that they had seen the one who has the authority to forgive men's sins.
 This tells us that all kinds of people are happy when their sin problem is solved by Jesus.

-Today we learned that Jesus has authority to forgive men's sins.
-Sin causes spiritual paralysis.
-But Jesus' authority breaks the grip of sin and gives us power to serve God and be a blessing to others.
+Today we learned that Jesus is the only one who has the authority to forgive men's sins.
 May God help us believe in Jesus' authority to forgive sins.